Epignathus: Pathology

 Teratomas, which are generally benign tumors, originate from stem cells, with the oropharynx (epignathus) region being the second most common location for head and neck teratomas.
 The tumor arises from the palato-pharyngeal region around the basisphenoid (Rathke's pouch), or most commonly the base of the skull.
 Epignathi are present from birth and has been shown to affect all three germ layers (ectodermal, mesodermal, and endodermal layers) and can include cartilage, bone, and fat.
-Case reports describe the possibility for an epignathus to present with an incompletely formed and parasitic fetal twin, which is called "fetus-in-fetu".
+Case reports describe the possibility for an epignathus to present as an incompletely formed and parasitic fetal twin, which is called fetus in fetu.
 Many case reports about babies with epignathus have reported common malformations of cleft palate, and bifid tongue and/or nose.
 The tumor can grow within the oral cavity and protrude out of the mouth, causing obstruction of the airway and therefore mortality.
-This lesion may be associated with polyhydramnios, or excessive amniotic fluid around the fetus, and typically prevents the fetus from swallowing the amniotic fluid.
-In rare cases, the tumor may spread into the cranial cavity; some which have extended into the brain and others which have been encapsulated and do not enter the brain.
+This lesion may be associated with polyhydramnios – excessive amniotic fluid around the fetus – and typically prevents the fetus from swallowing the amniotic fluid.
+In rare cases, the tumor may extend into the cranial cavity, including into the brain, or it may become encapsulated in the cranial cavity and not enter the brain at all.
 Most neonates and young children who present with epignathus have exhibited benign tumors, in comparison to older children and adults who have presented with more malignant teratomas.

 Recent findings have shown some genetic abnormalities associated with epignathi.
 There have been case reports noting chromosomal irregularities such as a 49,XXXXY karyotype, duplication of 1q and 19p, and ring X chromosome mosaicism.
 However, this theory is still inconclusive, as there have been other studies that have shown no chromosomal abnormalities.

 Epidemiology

 Teratomas develop in the head and neck region with a live birth (fetus shows signs of life after leaving mother's womb) incidence of 1:20,000 to 40,000.
 Due to the rarity of epignathus, the information gathered regarding incidence and prevalence is sourced from case reports.
-The occurrence of epignathus, a teratoma of the oropharynx, is extremely rare with a live birth incidence found to be 1:35,000 to 200,000.
-Of the reported incidents, epignathi was found to be more common in females than males (3:1 ratio), however there is no evidence proving an individual's genetics makeup will increase likelihood of developing this form of teratoma.
+The occurrence of epignathus, a teratoma of the oropharynx, is extremely rare, with a live birth incidence found to be 1:35,000 to 1:200,000.
+Of the reported cases, epignathus was found to be more common in females than in males (3:1 ratio); however, there is a lack of evidence demonstrating that an individual's genetic makeup will increase the likelihood of developing this form of teratoma.
 The studies have shown having one child with epignathus does not increase the chances of having pregnancies with this disease in the future.
-An estimated 10% of most epignathi diagnoses also report epignathi related abnormalities and deformities such as the formation of a cleft palate (split in the mouth's roof due to abnormal fusing of the hard palate during fetal development), hemangiomas (development of extra blood vessels), and more.
+An estimated 10% of most epignathus diagnoses also report various epignathus-related abnormalities and deformities, such as the formation of a cleft palate (split in the mouth's roof due to abnormal fusing of the hard palate during fetal development), hemangiomas (pathological development of extra blood vessels).